-The cornucopia has its roots in ancient Greek mythology.
-As an infant, the god Zeus was nourished by the she-goat Amalthea, and the first cornucopia was created from one of her horns.
-In its role as a fertility symbol, the cornucopia is also associated with Demeter, the goddess of agriculture, as well as Dionysus, the god of wine.
+Greece : The cornucopia has its roots in ancient Greek mythology.
+As an infant, the god Zeus was nourished by the she-goat Amalthea, and the first cornucopia was created from one of her horns and filled with goat's milk.

 More symbols in Paganism:

 Contemporary Paganism, Modern Paganism, or Neopaganism, is an umbrella term referring to a variety of contemporary religious movements, particularly those influenced by or claiming to be derived from… read more »

 Greek alphabet letters and symbols are used as math and science symbols. read more »

 Have a discussion about Cornucopia with the community:

 Use the citation below to add this symbol to your bibliography: